pulumi/pulumi-kubernetes-operator/docs/design/flux-sources.md

 same way as it would with a non-empty but invalid value.
 So: making it optional and using `omitempty` is OK in practice.

-The fields `.spec.repoDir` applies to both git as present now, and to sources, though it may not apply to alternatives (e.g., references to inline programs).
+The fields `.spec.repoDir` applies to both git as present now, and to sources, but it may not apply to alternatives (e.g., references to inline programs); so, it becomes part of the individual source spec (`.repoDir` for a git source, `dir` for a Flux source).

 The field `.spec.continueResyncOnCommitMatch` can apply to any source, so should remain outside the "union" as well.
 In future API versions it should be renamed to something less specific.